How To Handle Social Rejection

 - They've decided their self-esteem hinges on becoming more socially successful.
-Every rejection, mistake, or setback rocks them to the core and makes them feel flawed and unworthy.
+Every rejection rocks them to the core and makes them feel flawed and unworthy.

 - They feel they've already been rejected many times in the past, and think they can't take much more.